meyer1994/faai/README.md

 ## Infra

+There are NO SERVERS! (of course there are, but it is 100% serverless and no Lambda functions are used)

-We use AWS API Gateway to create create a simpler chat interface with OpenAI using VTL expressions to parse the request and response.
+We use AWS API Gateway to create a simpler chat interface with OpenAI using VTL expressions to parse the request and response.
 We also store the Authorization token in the API Gateway stage variables, making it hidden from our client code.

 ### State diagram: